 Danise Eiko Malqui has been practicing within the MRO since 2007, and throughout that time completed several long-term residencies at both the temple and monastery.
 Her heart is especially in strengthening the BIPOC sangha, for which she is a founding member of the BIPOC Visioning Committee.
 Eiko has a Master’s in Urban Planning and more recently completed an MFA in Creative Writing at Brooklyn College in 2021.
 She teaches writing and is currently working on projects related to women of color and spirituality.
 She lives in Brooklyn but loves to get away from the City with long traveling trips.

 A graduate of the Yale School of Art, and past Professor of Painting, Taisho retired in 2022 from Golden Artist Colors where she served as Senior Technical Specialist.
-She became a student at ZMM in 2014, and took Jukai in 2019.
+She became a student at ZMM in 2014, and took Jukai in 2020.
 Describing what most galvanizes her Taisho says, “My love is painting, my passions are poetry and the forested spaces of Upstate NY, but I center my life around practice and service to the Sangha.”

 Mukyo has been practicing with the Mountains and Rivers Order since 2016.
 She finds it amusing that it was not until she came to the United States that she entered a path of awakening even though she was born and raised in a Buddhist family in a Buddhist country.
 She is an avid houseplant collector and gardener.
 She resides in Brooklyn when she’s not at the Monastery.

 Prabu Gikon Vasan lives with his wife, Hosui, in Kingston, NY.
 He has been practicing in the MRO since 1999, has been involved in the MRO’s Beyond Fear of Differences initiative, and currently serves on the MRO Ethics Committee.
 He is a clinical social worker and a project manager, most recently in the field of suicide prevention.
 He devotes far too much time to reading and writing poetry.